Léo Castro

-Leonardo "Léo" Luiz e Castro (born 13 July 1994) is a Brazilian footballer who plays as a forward for CA Juventus.
+Leonardo "Léo" Luiz e Castro (born 13 July 1994) is a Brazilian retired footballer who played as a forward.

 Career

 Grêmio Barueri

 Léo made his debut for Grêmio Barueri against Sertãozinho on 25 February 2015.

 União Barbarense

 Léo made his debut in the Copa Paulista for União Barbarense against Rio Branco EC on 18 July 2015.
 He scored his first goal against XV de Piracicaba on 8 August 2015, scoring in the 73rd minute.

 Santa Rita

-Léo made his debut for Santa Rita against Sete de Setembro on 24 January 2016.
+Léo made his debut for Santa Rita against Sete de Setembro - AL on 24 January 2016.

 Inter de Lages

 Léo made his debut for Inter de Lages against Linense on 12 June 2016.

 Nacional SP

 Léo scored on his debut for Nacional SP against Rio Branco EC on 28 January 2017, scoring in the 76th minute.

 Ferroviária

 Léo scored on his debut for Ferroviária against Mirassol on 2 July 2017, scoring in the 60th minute.